WORKING AT HOME AND SLEEP

 Make healthy food choices

-I hope these tips will help you to maintain your work-life balance and sleep well no matter wherever you work from.
+I hope these tips help you maintain a healthy work-life balance and get a good night’s sleep—no matter where you’re working from.

 Recourses: